-A. The city or district proposing to provide service(s) outside its boundaries shall submit to LAFCO a completed application, with all its component parts as previously defined, for review and consideration.
+- A. The city or district proposing to provide service(s) outside its boundaries shall submit to LAFCO a completed application, with all its component parts as previously defined, for review and consideration.
 Within 30 days, the LAFCO Executive Officer shall notify the entity whether or not the application filing is complete.
-If incomplete, the applying agency will be notified of the specific insufficiencies within 30 days, as required by law.
+If incomplete, the applying agency will be notified of the specific insufficiencies within 30 days, as required by law. - B. The LAFCO staff shall forward a copy of the application to various County departments for their review and comment.

-- B. The LAFCO staff shall forward a copy of the application to various County departments for their review and comment. - C. Completion of the CEQA review process will be required prior to placement on the Commission's agenda. - D. If necessary, a meeting with the applying agency and/or the various County departments may be held dependent upon the circumstances and/or issues related to the service agreement/contract.
+- C. Completion of the CEQA review process will be required prior to placement on the Commission's agenda. - D. If necessary, a meeting with the applying agency and/or the various County departments may be held dependent upon the circumstances and/or issues related to the service agreement/contract.
 The determination of whether or not to hold the meeting shall be made by the LAFCO Executive Officer. - E. Once these required elements have been completed, the item will be placed on a Commission Agenda.
 Surrounding property owners/registered voters will be notified of the proposed service extension request through individual notification.
 At a noticed public hearing, the Commission will consider the staff's presentation and presentations, if any, by interested and affected parties, and make a determination. - F. The Commission has the authority to approve, approve with conditions, or deny the request for authorization of an out-of-agency service agreement/contract.
-The Commission's determination and any required findings will be set out in a resolution which specifies the property or area to be served, the services to be provided, and the authority of the agency to provide its services outside its boundaries. - 2.
-LAFCO Executive Officer Administrative Review Procedures:
+The Commission's determination and any required findings will be set out in a resolution which specifies the property or area to be served, the services to be provided, and the authority of the agency to provide its services outside its boundaries.

+2. LAFCO Executive Officer Administrative Review Procedures:

-A non-development related agreement/contract (Administrative Review by LAFCO Executive Officer) to provide service(s) to an existing dwelling unit or, a commercial building, structure(s), an agreement/contract to provide service(s) to accessory dwelling units created on a lot with an existing primary dwelling, an agreement/a-contract between public agencies for fire protection mutual or automatic aid, an agreement/contract where the services will not facilitate development, etc. will be processed as follows:
+A non-development related agreement/contract (Administrative Review by LAFCO Executive Officer) to provide service(s) to an existing dwelling unit, a commercial building, a contract between public agencies for fire protection mutual or automatic aid, an agreement/contract where the services will not facilitate development, etc. will be processed as follows:

-- A. Prior to the execution of an agreement/contract for service outside their boundaries, the city/district proposing to provide the service shall submit to LAFCO a completed application, with all its component parts as previously defined, for review and consideration. - B. Completion of the CEQA review process will be required prior to action by the Executive Officer.
+- A. Prior to the execution of an agreement/contract for service outside their boundaries, the city/district proposing to provide the service shall submit to LAFCO a completed application, with all its component parts as previously defined, for review and consideration. - B. Completion of the CEQA review process will be required prior to action by the Executive Officer. - C. The Executive Officer's administrative review will include the following determinations: - (1) The proposed service extension is either nondevelopment-related, and/or involves health and safety concerns as defined by Commission policy.

-- C. The Executive Officer's administrative review will include the following determinations: - (1) The proposed service extension is either nondevelopment-related, to accessory dwelling units created on a lot with an existing primary dwelling, and/or involves health and safety concerns as defined by Commission policy. - (2) The area to be served is within the sphere of influence of the agency requesting to provide service outside its boundaries. - (3) The environmental analysis/assessment, as required by CEQA, has been completed. - D. The Executive officer can approve, approve with conditions, or deny the request for service extension.
+- (2) The area to be served is within the sphere of influence of the agency requesting to provide service outside its boundaries. - (3) The environmental analysis/assessment, as required by CEQA, has been completed. - D. The Executive officer can approve, approve with conditions, or deny the request for service extension.
 If the Executive Officer's recommendation is denial, that determination will be placed on the next available Commission agenda for which notice can be provided for discussion of the determination.